Use guest access and external access to collaborate with people outside your organization

 To configure guest access for Teams, see Collaborate with guests in a team.

-The following tables show the differences between using external access (federation) and guests.
-In both cases, people outside your organization are identified to your users as being external.
+The following tables show the differences between using external access and guests.

 |Chat with someone in another organization||Yes||Yes|